Bette Davis And Joan Crawford ‘Feud’: See The Official Trailer

 — Jessica Lange (@JLangeDaily) February 13, 2017

 As for how Bette Davis and Joan Crawford came to be such notorious rivals, the Hollywood Reporter recently posted a timeline of the feud between the late movie legends, which dates back to the 1930s and a romantic rivalry over actor Franchot Tone.
-After Davis fell in love with her leading man on the set of the 1935 movie Dangerous, Crawford swooped in with an invite to her house in which she allegedly greeted him naked.
+After Davis had fallen in love with her leading man on the set of the 1935 movie Dangerous, Crawford swooped in with an invite to her house in which she allegedly greeted him naked.
 Bette’s rival later married Franchot Tone.

 Bette Davis in Erdem and Joan Crawford in Givenchy.https://t.co/jJtcQaOmHd pic.twitter.com/tZclX49Vo2